mhmdsharafeddine/EECE490Project/README.md

 Solar flares are categorized into four main classes based on their intensity: C, M, X, and 0 (no flare).
 Our objective is to identify patterns in solar magnetic data that help forecast flare strength accurately.

-##Dataset
+## Dataset
 The dataset used is found on this [link](https://datadryad.org/dataset/doi:10.5061/dryad.dv41ns23n).

 For our work, we will focus on the Validation_data_by_AR.csv file, which contains pre-processed features extracted from solar active regions (ARs).
 Each row represents a single active region, while columns describe numerical measurements derived from magnetogram images captured by the SDO/HMI instrument.

-This file includes a total of 31 features grouped into several categories:
+This file includes a total of 95,934 records and 31 features grouped into several categories:

 | Gradient features  | Neutral line features         | Wavelet features          | Flux features            | Flare class         | Image path                |
 |--------------------|------------------------------|---------------------------|---------------------------|---------------------|---------------------------|